Laugharne/solana_token_extensions/README.md

    - Makes the token owner's address immutable, preventing any future transfer of ownership.
    - Used in cases where it's important that the token account owner never changes.

+1. **Transfer Fee Extension** (`TransferFeeConfig`):
+   - Allows defining fees for each token transfer.
+These fees can be collected by the designated "_fee collector_".
+   - Commonly used for applications like stablecoins or other tokens that require management fees.

 5. **Mint Close Authority Extension** (`MintCloseAuthority`):
    - Allows defining a close authority for the mint account.
    - This authority can decide to close the mint account once all tokens have been issued or under specific conditions.

 6. **CPI Guard Extension** (`CpiGuard`):
    - Used to control access to cross-program invocation (_CPI_) instructions and protect certain operations from unauthorized calls.

 ### How to Use Token Extensions?